5 tips to beat TEWLEach day, your skin can lose up to two cups of water through TEWL.

 Avoid strong soaps

 Many popular soaps are harsh on the skin.
 They contain high PH levels, decreasing your skin’s natural oils that help form a protective layer.
-Look for gentle cleansers or glycerin-based soaps.
+Look for a gentle body wash or soaps that have high fat or glycerin content.
 There are lots of low PH options available in the marketplace, and we carry a few great options in-store at any of our locations.

 Use quality moisturizers